Observed Trends in FRB Population and Bi-modality in their Peak Luminosity Density Distribution: Analysis and Results

 \subsection{Non-CHIME}

-The distributions of FRB luminosity density, energy, energy density as well as the ratio of luminosity density to the energy have been studied in a comprehensive manner.
-Figures ~\ref{fig.1} to ~\ref{fig.6} describe the trends observed for the non-CHIME FRBs.
+The distributions of FRB luminosity density, energy, energy density as well as the ratio of luminosity density to the energy have been studied comprehensively.
+Figures (\ref{fig1}) to (\ref{fig6}) describe the trends observed for the non-CHIME FRBs.
 Whenever necessary, the median values of the plotted quantities have been specified in the figures, separately for REPs and NRs.
 The luminosity density could be calculated for 194 FRB events based on the available flux density and the estimated redshift data.

 The histograms of luminosity density at 300 MHz show bimodal distributions for all five trials of randomly assigned spectral indices to the REPs as well as for the sixth trial.
-For one such trial corresponding to the random assignment of spectral indices, the histogram is shown in fig.~\ref{fig.1}a.
+For one such trial corresponding to the random assignment of spectral indices, the histogram is shown in fig.(\ref{fig1}a).
 The number distribution $n(L_{300})$ exhibits a minimum at $L_{300} \cong 4 \times 10^{33}$ erg/s/Hz.
 This is also verified in a bin-width independent analysis by considering the slope of,

 as a function of the luminosity density at 300 MHz.
 It is expected that if $n(L_{300})$ has a minimum, the slope will change from being positive to $0$ (near the location of the minimum) and then positive again.
-Indeed, as can be seen from fig.~\ref{fig.1}b, this slope vanishes around $ \cong 4 \times 10^{33}$ erg/s/Hz, thus confirming the inference that was based on fig.~\ref{fig.1}a.
+Indeed, as can be seen from fig.(\ref{fig1}b), this slope vanishes around $ \cong 4 \times 10^{33}$ erg/s/Hz, thus confirming the inference that was based on fig.(\ref{fig1}a).

 The minimum occurs at $ \cong 4 \times 10^{33}$ erg/s/Hz for all the five trials that use random assignment of $\alpha $ values.
 For the sixth trial (\textit{i.e.,} $\alpha =1.5 $ case), the minimum is located at $ \cong 5 \times 10^{33}$ erg/s/Hz.
 When an identical exercise was carried out for the luminosity density at 1 GHz case, the minimum in the distribution was found to be slightly lower, at $ \cong 10^{33}$ erg/s/Hz.